Basildon Park: Exterior

-The principal facade is the long West facade of the corps de logis and its flanking pavilions.
+The principal façade is the long West façade of the corps de logis and its flanking pavilions.
 Built of Bath stone, the three-storied rectangular corps de logis has a rusticated ground floor, with a piano nobile above and a bedroom floor above this.
 This block is of seven bays; the central three bays are behind a recessed Ionic portico.
 Entrance to the mansion is by three segmented arches under the portico, or more formally, by climbing a double curved staircase behind the three arches.
 The stairs rise to an open loggia beneath the portico which gives access to the mansion's principal entrance.
 The fenestration is designed to indicate the status of their floor.
 Thus, small windows indicate the domestic ground floor and secondary upper floor, while the windows of the first floor piano nobile are tall and large.
-These larger windows are unified along the full length of the facade extending on to the pavilions by a balustrading beneath them which continues the line of the balustrading protecting the central loggia.
+These larger windows are unified along the full length of the façade extending on to the pavilions by a balustrading beneath them which continues the line of the balustrading protecting the central loggia.
 The roofline is concealed by a high parapet concealing the roofs themselves and broken only by the portico's pediment.
 This pediment is echoed as a smaller pediment over both of the two-storied pavilions.

 In contrast to the Palladianism of the West front, the East front is austere in its neoclassicism.
 It projects from the flanking pavilions, which on this side of the house are partially screened by planting.
-The fenestration which is concentrated on the broad bay at the centre of the facade provides the essential rhythm and relief.
+The fenestration which is concentrated on the broad bay at the centre of the façade provides the essential rhythm and relief.
 Above the second floor, a balustrade not only hides the roof, but unites the projecting bay with its flanking bays.